 A wide range of feijoas are available.
 Some varieties are self-fertile, but even self-fertile varieties will produce heavier and more regular crops if they are pollinated by other varieties.
-Plant at least two varieties to extend your season and ensure a better harvest.
+Plant at least two different varieties to extend your season and ensure a better harvest.

 An early season variety with lush dark green leaves on a very attractive plant.
 It produces exceptionally sweet round fruit.
 Needs a pollinator.
 The tree is quite vigorous, with large deep green foliage.